Parkreiner/automate-the-boring-stuff/Chapter 04/_notes.md

 just a reference.

 ## List Concatenation and List Replication

 When you use the `+` and `*` operators on lists, it’s not that different from using them on strings.

 Using `+` will create a new combined array:

 ```python
 >>> print([0, 1, 2] + [3, 4, 5])
 [0, 1, 2, 3, 4, 5]
 ```

 Using `*` will add multiple copies of that array to itself.

 ```python
 >>> [0, 1] * 3
 [0, 1, 0, 1, 0, 1]
 ```

 ## Using the `del` keyword for List Items and regular variables

 You can use the `del` keyword to delete an element at a specific index of a list.
 When you do, any elements that came after will be moved up one index.

-You can also use it to delete an actual variable.
+You can also use it to delete a primitive variable (that isn't inside a list).
 All further references to that variable will result in a `NameError` – it will be as if that variable never existed.

 ## Working with Lists

 Whenever you catch yourself making very similar variables, either in function or theme, then you might want to consider turning them into a list.

 ```python
 catName1 = 'Zophie'
 catName2 = 'Pooka'